-13.4.1 Air Handler Only (Non-Heat Kit Models)
+12.4.1 Air Handler Only (Non-Heat Kit Models)

-The power supply connects to the stripped black and red wires contained in the air handler electrical compartment.
-Attach the supply wires to the air handler conductors as shown in the unit wiring diagram using appropriately sized solderless connectors or other NEC or CEC approved means.
-A ground lug is also provided in the electrical compartment.
-The ground wire from the power supply must be connected to this ground lug.
+The building supply connects to the stripped black and red wires contained in the air handler electrical compartment cavity.
+A ground screw is also contained in this area.
+Attach the Supply wires to the air handler conductors as shown in the unit wiring diagram using appropriately sized solderless connectors or other NEC or CEC approved means.

-13.4.2 Air Handler - Non-Circuit Breaker Heat Kits
+12.4.2 Air Handler - Non-Circuit Breaker Heat Kits